 In one of Rembrandt’s last dated portraits, an unknown, unkempt man, with an unbuttoned jacket and loose collar, is slumping in his chair.
 Typical of the style of later Rembrandt paintings, some of the work is rendered with precision while some is loosely executed.

 Here, the elderly man’s face is captured realistically, while his cuffs and hands are executed with only several decisive strokes.
 Rembrandt even scratched into wet paint to create the sitter’s hair.

 Frans Hals – Jacob Olycan and Aletta Hanemans

 Frans Hals’ (1582/83-1666) reputation as one of the leading portrait painters in the first half of the 17th century arose mainly from his talent in portraying sitters in a lively manner, as evidenced by the paired, or pendant, portraits of Jacob Olycan and Aletta Hanemans.

 These portraits were likely commissioned to commemorate the couple’s marriage in 1624 when Jacob, a beer maker, was 29 and Aletta was 19.
 Their expensive clothing featuring brocade, lace and satin attests to their prosperity.

 The vanitas still life conveys a common theme in much of 17th century Dutch painting: time is fleeting, and rather than become attached to worldly goods, opt instead for a God-fearing lifestyle.

-Each object in Vanitas Still Life conveys the finiteness of life, the passage of time, and the inevitability of death - the crumbling book pages; the skull; a watch; and wispy smoke.
-The undeniable admonishment from Pieter Claesz (1596/97-1660) is to lead a virtuous life.
+Each object in Vanitas Still Life (below right) conveys the finiteness of life, the passage of time, and the inevitability of death – the crumbling book pages; the skull; a watch; and wispy smoke.
+The undeniable admonishment from Claesz is to lead a virtuous life.